KimleeHeng/osticket-instructions/prerequisites-installation.md

 Power on the Windows 11 virtual machine and proceed with the setup steps until you reach the Windows Desktop.

 ![attachments/windows-vm.PNG](attachments/windows-vm.PNG)

+Within the VM (osticket-vm), download the [osTicket-Installation-Files.zip](https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) and unzip it onto your desktop.
+The folder should be called “osTicket-Installation-Files”
+We will use the files in this folder to install osTicket and some of the dependencies.

+## Step 3: